mravendi/mravendi.github.io/_posts/vidclass.md

-# Video Classification with RNN and PyTorch
+# Video Classification with CNN, RNN, and PyTorch

 Video classification is a task assigning a label to a video clip.
-In this post, I will share a method of classifying videos using deep CNN.
+This application is useful if you want to know what kind of activity is happening in a video.
+In this post, I will share a method of classifying videos using Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN) implemented in PyTorch.

 The outline of this post is as the following:
 1. TOC
 {:toc}

 ## Introduction
-A video is, collection of sequential frames or images that are played one after another.
+A video is a collection of sequential frames or images that are played one after another.
 Most of the videos that we deal with in our daily life have more than 30 frames per second.
 Thus, compared to image classification, we have to deal with a large scale of data even for short videos.

 ## Data Preparation
-The first step is to create the dataset.
+The first step is to prepare the dataset.
 We will need a training dataset to train our model and a test or validation dataset to evaluate the model.
-For this purpose, we will use
-HMDB: a large human motion database, available [here](https://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/#overview).
+For this purpose, we will use [HMDB: a large human motion database(https://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/#overview).

-The HMDB dataset was collected from various sources, including movies, the Prelinger archive, YouTube, and Google videos.
+The HMDB dataset was collected from various sources, including movies, the Prelinger Archive, YouTube, and Google videos.
 It is a pretty large dataset (2 GB) with a total of 7,000 video clips.
 There are 51 action classes, each containing a minimum of 101 clips.

-Let us check out a few sample actionsin the following image:
+Here is the first frame of a few sample clips:

 ![sample collection](/images/vidclass/samplevid.png)

-First download and extract the data into a local folder named data.
+You need to first download and extract the data into a local folder named data.
 The folder should contain 51 subfolders corresponding to 51 class actions.
 Also, each subfolder should contain at least 101 video files of the .avi type for each action class.

-To create a dataset for video classification, we will convert the videos into images.
-Each video has hundreds of frames or images.
-To reduce computational complexity, we will select 16 frames per video that are equally spaced across the video.
-Then, we will define a PyTorch dataset class and a dataloader.

-In the first part of data preparation, we will only use 16 frames from each video that are equally spaced across the entire video and store them as .jpg files.
+In the first part of data preparation, we will convert the videos into images.
+We will only use 16 frames from each video that are equally spaced across the entire video and store them as .jpg files.
+This is to reduce computational complexity.

 To this end, I defined two helper functions to get (```get_frames```) and store the frames (```store_frames```) from a video.
 The helper functions are defined in ```myutils.py```, which is available [here](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/blob/master/Chapter10/myutils.py).

-Also, in this [notebook](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/blob/master/Chapter10/prepare_data.ipynb), you can see how I used the helper functions to loop over the videos, extract 16 frames and store them as jpg files.
+Also, in this [notebook](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/blob/master/Chapter10/prepare_data.ipynb), you can see how I used the helper functions to loop over the videos, extract 16 frames, and store them as jpg files.

 After converting the videos into images, we will split the dataset into training and test sets using ```StratifiedShuffleSplit```.

 Next, we will define a PyTorch dataset class called ```VideoDataset```.
-In the class, we will load all 16 images per video, down-sample them to 112 by 112 and stack them into a PyTorch tensor of shape ```[3, 16, height=112, width=112]```.
+In the class, we will load all 16 images per video, down-sample them to 112 by 112, and stack them into a PyTorch tensor of shape ```[16, 3 112, 112]```.

-Then, we will instantiate two objects of the class for the training and test datasets.
+Then, we will define two instances of the class for the training and test datasets.
 Next, we will define two data loaders.
 Data loaders will help us to automatically grab mini-batches from the dataset during training.
-For instance, if we set batch_size=8, data loaders will return mini-batchs (tensors) of shape ```[8, 3, 16, 112, 112]``` in each iteration.
+For instance, if we set ```batch_size=8```, data loaders will return mini-batches (tensors) of shape ```[8, 16, 3, 112, 112]``` in each iteration.

 ## Model Implementation
-We will use a model to process multiple images of a video in order to extract temporal correlation.
+We will use a model to process multiple images of a video to extract temporal correlation.
 The model is based on RNN architecture.
 The goal of RNN models is to extract the temporal correlation between the images by keeping a memory of past images.
 The block diagram of the model is as follows: